alaunal/react-templates/README.md

-# React Boilerplate
+# React Templates
-**React Boilerplate** is a starter kit tool that makes it easy for developers, especially frontend web developers, to start their projects from scratch using the React Js library.
+**React Templates** is a starter kit tool that makes it easy for developers, especially frontend web developers, to start their projects from scratch using the React Js library.
 This tool is already packed with plugins or other libraries which are generally used by React JavaScript developers.

 ## Features
-The main features of the **React Boilerplate** include:
+The main features of the **React Templates** include:

 1. **React starter kit**
 	 - [CRA](https://create-react-app.dev/ "https://create-react-app.dev/") (create-react-app)